eshazen/retro-25/notes/VFD-Display/README.md

 The tubes would project vertically up from the new board, which would be mounted at a nice viewing angle.

+There are a few issues:

+* Need a 25V supply, but << 1A total current
+* Need to power the filaments at 1.2V each, 50mA (total 0.6A if parallel, or 14.4V if series).

+Driving the long shift register with 96 segments is easy and could be done directly by the Z80.

 <a href="https://github.com/eshazen/retro-25/blob/master/notes/VFD-Display/new-pcb-top-view.png">
   <img src="https://github.com/eshazen/retro-25/blob/master/notes/VFD-Display/new-pcb-top-view.png" width=200>
   <br>Sketch of the idea</a>